Westward plans a $30M debut fund to take Chinese indie games global – TechCrunch

 Rise of Chinese plays

-The idea of Westward is not just to lower the barriers for independent Chinese games to secure foreign capital but also better prepare them for overseas expansion.
+The idea of Westward is not just to lower the barriers for independent Chinese games to secure foreign capital but also to better prepare them for overseas expansion.

 “Chinese gaming studios, big or small, used to rely heavily on ads for user acquisition when they went abroad,” said Rate.
 “Sometimes a game would take off, but the team had no idea why, so they continued to test.
 Those who failed may just give up.”